 WEAVE The weave of a webbing belt is critical to its function and durability.
 We are constantly testing our webbing designs to come up with solutions to common belt problems like deformation, warp, abrasion resistance, and stiffness.
 A good webbing will solve these problems within the weave rather than resorting to chemical stiffening agents.
 We have designed and constructed multiple testing machines in order to develop our 30 year wear standard for our belts.

 Most nylon belts are made from Nylon 6.
-While Nylon 6 isn't a terrible product, it isn't the best either.
-Most companies choose Nylon 6 because it's around 30% cheaper than Nylon 6,6.
-But Nylon 6,6 is more rigid, has better tensile strength, has superior abrasion resistance, and can withstand higher temperatures before melting.
+Companies tend to choose Nylon 6 because it is around 30% less expensive than our GRIP6 straps made from Nylon 6,6.
+Nylon 6,6 is more rigid, has higher tensile strength, superior abrasion resistance, and can withstand higher temperatures before melting.
+It is a great choice for high performing products that must withstand wear and tear.
 For us, the choice was simple.
-We choose to use Nylon 6,6 because our goal is to build the best belt on the market, with the best materials available.
+We choose to use Nylon 6,6 because our goal is to build the best belt on the market using the best materials available.

 Most products make you choose between form and function but what if you didn’t have to choose?
 Our belts are not only fully functional but they are lightweight, attractive and comfortable.
 The carefully machined edges of the interchangeable aluminum buckles are smooth in your hand, yet substantial enough to provide a durable, low-profile design that will last for decades.
 From the warm tones of the Craftsman wood grains, to the modern brushed aluminum finishes, you’re able to select the style that suits your occasion, add a splash of color or keep it simple.
 The tightly woven nylon straps are strong yet flexible, and easy to handle.
 The lightweight, ergonomic design, is so comfortable you’ll forget you’re wearing a belt.
 With the attention to detail and quality American craftsmanship, you’ll never have to choose between form and function again.